Steppdroid/DJI-GO-4-Translations-Unofficial/README.md

 ## Want to contribute or learn some stuff?

-si prega di aiutare a tradurre per bene tutte le stringhe!
+Please help to translate for good all strings!

 ## WARNING:

-Non modificare lettere,simboli o numeri preceduti dal "%" poichè rappresentano variabili.
+Do not modify letters, symbols or numbers preceded by "%" as they represent variables.

 ## Donations

-Due to request i add some donation methods, thank you very much for donating :)
+Due to request i add donation methods, thank you very much for donating :)

 PayPal: giordano.stefano1995@gmail.com